Overview

 Venue Hire – The cathedral can be hired for weddings, concerts, and private functions, with capacities ranging from 200‑seat dinners to 550‑person concerts.

-St Canice’s Cathedral and Round Tower offer a rare combination of active worship, medieval architecture, and breathtaking vistas.
+St Canice’s Cathedral and Round Tower offer a rare combination of active worship, medieval architecture, and vibrant cultural programming.
 Whether you are a history enthusiast, a pilgrim, or simply a traveller seeking a striking landmark, the site provides a deep, immersive experience of Kilkenny’s spiritual and cultural heart.